 Was there someone who got you excited about this path?

 I grew up with a dad who loved cameras.
 I was exposed to, and interested in, photos and film.
 I am inspired by most filmmakers that I meet, but I was particularly inspired to return to the Yukon after completing my undergrad to discover the community of Yukon filmmakers who are making films here.
 I got my first film job in the Yukon in 2009 and have been forever grateful for all the amazing support there is for Yukon filmmakers.
 It’s inspiring to see the work coming out of the North.

 Was there a class in secondary school that helped you become more proficient at the work you do now?

-What is the best part of being in your trade?
+What is the best part of your career?

 What does a regular day look like for you in your job?

-If you met someone who was looking at getting a job in the trades, what piece of advice would you give them?
+If you met someone who was looking at getting a job in filmmaking, what piece of advice would you give them?

 My biggest piece of advice would be to start by making your own film with whatever resources you have to do so.
 You can make a film and edit it on your phone these days, it doesn’t have to be fancy to be a good film.
 If you like it, and want to pursue filmmaking, make sure you focus on learning the business side as well as the creative.

 How has your career made your life better?